MicrosoftDocs/dynamics365-guidance/guidance/business-processes/design-to-retire-define-product-costing-overview.md

 1. Start

-    Parallel branches connect to the *Plan to produce* and *Procure to pay* end-to-end processes, each of which connects to d. *Analyze product costing strategy*.
+    Parallel branches connect to the *Plan to produce* and *Source to pay* end-to-end processes, each of which connects to d. *Analyze product costing strategy*.

 1. *Design to retire*